Low-carb banana blueberry pancake

-A few ingredients are all you need to make this fast and delicious low-carb pancake.
-The sugar content is reduced when the banana is not yet very ripe, but the fiber and nutrients remain.
-The riper the banana, the higher the carbs.
-Unripe or green bananas have resistant starch that withstands digestion, acting like a soluble fiber and having less impact on blood sugar and insulin release.
+A few ingredients are all you need to make these fast and delicious low carb pancakes.
+The less ripe the banana, the lower the sugar — and therefore carb — content.
+Either way, you'll get all the good fiber and valuable nutrients.
+Unripe or green bananas contain resistant starches that withstands digestion, acting like soluble fiber and having less impact on blood sugar and insulin release.
+So let's get flipping!

 USMetric